imAsparky/django-tag-fields/docs/serializers.rst

 Usage With Django Rest Framework
 ================================

-Because the tags in ``django-tag-fields`` need to be added into a ``TaggableManager()`` we cannot use the usual ``Serializer`` that we get from Django REST Framework.
+To add tags into a ``TaggableManager()`` using ``django-tag-fields``, the usual ``Serializer`` from Django REST Framework cannot be used.

-Because this is trying to save the tags into a ``list``, which will throw an exception.
+Attempting to save the tags into a list using ``DRF Serializer`` will cause an exception.

-To accept tags through a `REST` API call we need to add the following to our ``Serializer``.
+To enable the acceptance of tags via a REST API call, you need to add the following to the ``Serializer``.

 .. code-block:: python

     from tag_fields.serializers import (
+        TagSerializer,
         TagListSerializerField,
-                                        TaggitSerializer,
     )

     class YourSerializer(
-                          TaggitSerializer,
+        TagSerializer,
         serializers.ModelSerializer,
     ):

         class Meta:
             model = YourModel